shabin5785/LearnAngularJS/Doc_3.md

 Example of how to use customdirective .but this direct changing of DOM is not the angular way.
 So dont directly use the elementRef.

 - use ng g d to generate a directive.. similar to ng g c.
+If we directly access the dom , we might get errors as not all elements will be present or dom is not built completely.
+So use the renderer and accress the componenet through it to be on safer side.
+This is better as well.

+- we might want our directives to responds to dom events.
+For that we bind the event to the directive class using hostlistner and then work on it.

+@HostListener('mouseenter') onmouseenter(eventRef: Event){
+    this.renderer.setStyle(this.elRef.nativeElement, 'background-color','blue');
+  }

+  above we are listening to the mousenter event on the component having our custom directive and the changing the color.